spaceuma/MWMP-Cpp/README.md

 sh runUnitTests.sh
 ```

-This should output the result of the unit tests:
+This should output the result of the unit tests (one unit test for each combination of MWMP stages):

 ```bash
 [==========] Running 7 tests from 2 test suites.